ashleyd480/access-map-app-capstone/readme.md

 Essentially, we take the list of tags and use the stream method to map each tag's id and tag as key-value pairs.
 Then, we can use the remove method in hashmap to remove the id (key) that we have already in existing place tags.

+## Helper Methods
+Edit: 9/17/2024
+Shoutout to Matt M and Sal who showed me the importance and approach behind helper methods in Java.
+I was able to implement a drier version of code in my ` searchPlaces` method in `PlaceService` by taking out the repetitive for each loop that was iterating through each place and adding its associated tags from the join table in database.
+This code block was used in each of the conditional if/elses which meant a lot of repetition.
+As such, I was able to refactor it as a private void method called `addTagsToPlaces` and passed it the parameter of `placeResults` which we are iterating through (and made that parameter final which I learned is a best practice).
+Now, the code is cleaner, and also using that clear method name makes the code easier and more intuitive to read.